sergeyvoytov/taskmaster/README.md

 - implemented AWS Amlify
 - Modified AddTask and Mainactivity to show contecnt from the cloud DB instead of local DB

+### 25 February

+- implemented AWS Cognito
+- implemented showing the name of the user loged in to output it on the main activity page
+- implemented log out function